material-components/material-components-web/packages/mdc-chips/README.md

-`hasClass(className: string) => boolean` | Returns true if the root element contains the given class `addClassToLeadingIcon(className: string) => void` | Adds a class to the leading icon element `removeClassFromLeadingIcon(className: string) => void` | Removes a class from the leading icon element `eventTargetHasClass(target: EventTarget, className: string) => boolean` | Returns true if target has className, false otherwise.
+`hasClass(className: string) => boolean` | Returns true if the root element contains the given class `addClassToLeadingIcon(className: string) => void` | Adds a class to the leading icon element `removeClassFromLeadingIcon(className: string) => void` | Removes a class from the leading icon element `eventTargetHasClass(target: EventTarget, className: string) => boolean` | Returns true if target has className, false otherwise
 `registerEventHandler(evtType: string, handler: EventListener) => void` | Registers an event listener on the root element `deregisterEventHandler(evtType: string, handler: EventListener) => void` | Deregisters an event listener on the root element `registerTrailingIconInteractionHandler(evtType: string, handler: EventListener) => void` | Registers an event listener on the trailing icon element